100% Renewable Energy Community Goal

 As indicated in the footnote 1 above, Salt Lake City has a goal to be powered by renewable electricity on a “net-100%” annual basis.
 This means that the total electricity needs of the community over the course of the year are met by a comparable amount of total renewable energy generation.
 Energy storage and associated technologies are also allowed by the legislation, but are not a necessity to maintain power reliability when the sun doesn’t shine or wind doesn’t blow.
 Participating communities will still likely rely on general system resources to some degree, including power from fossil fuels, although we expect the creation of new renewable energy resources to result in sizable carbon emissions reductions.

-Program Participation, Steps and Estimated Timeline
+Program Participation, Steps, and Estimated Timeline

 - How will this impact costs on my electric utility bill?

-Electricity rates for participating customers and communities will be determined through a regulated process at the Utah Public Service Commission.
-This multi-year process is beginning in 2019 and will ensure that financial costs and benefits associated with pursuing a net-100% renewable energy portfolio are isolated to participating communities.
+The financial costs and benefits associated with pursuing a net-100% renewable energy portfolio are isolated to participating communities.
 After initial rates are estimated, participating communities must then adopt a local ordinance that would authorize the program to move forward.
 This future ordinance process will include public hearings and the ability to provide input to local elected officials.
 As with standard electricity rates, utility rates for participating customers in the renewable energy program will be subject to change based on market conditions and other factors.

 - Do I have to participate in the community renewable energy program or can I stay on standard Rocky Mountain Power rates?

 All local customers will have the ability to “opt-out” and stay on standard electricity rates.
-The Community Renewable Energy Act details a number of minimum customer noticing requirements, including the mailing of two dedicated notices with information on anticipated rates and rules of the program.
+The Community Renewable Energy Act details a number of minimum customer noticing requirements, including providing two dedicated notices with information on anticipated rates and rules of the program.
 There will also be at least three billing cycles once the program begins where customers will be able to move back to Rocky Mountain Power standard service by providing appropriate notice.

 The community renewable energy program creates a net-100% renewable electricity standard for participating communities, but still retains local customer choice through its opt-out requirements detailed above.
 Customers who wish to return to standard rates after the initial opt-out window may be able to do so depending on Public Service Commission rules, including a potential termination charge (details TBD).